 - Rearranging furniture in food courts, social spaces and classrooms that were specifically set up to ensure safe distancing.

-- Walking together in large groups, while talking to each other and not adhering to safe distancing.
+- Walking together in groups exceeding the prevailing allowable group size, while talking to each other and not adhering to safe distancing.

 - Not practising safe distancing while queuing e.g. when buying food or while entering/exiting campus via Dover MRT linkway.